ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/index.md

 synchronously and remotely, specifically to accommodate the wide range of schedules and time zones of students taking the class.

-For the listed final exam, you'll be given at least a 24-hour period on or near that day to complete the work, which may help avoid some conflicts with other courses.
+For the listed final exam, you'll be able to complete it within a 24-hour period on or near that day, which may help avoid some conflicts with other courses.

 **I heard this class uses Python/Java/both/some other language.
 Which is it?**